timboudreau/enclojure/README.md

 -------------------

 This module cannot coexist with NetBeans Hibernate support, due to a conflict over SLF4J.
-So, disable SLF4J before you try to use this module.
+So, disable hibernate before you try to use this module.
+This is probably solvable, but would probably require changes in NetBeans Hibernate module to split out SLF4J into a wrapper both could depend on.

 There are other issues - the naive approach to integrating a scripting language into an IDE is to load up user code inside the IDE's VM.
 In practice